Swegbloo/Nemoh/doc/introduction.rst

 Introduction
 ############

-This document is the Manual of NEMOH Software in version v3.0 Released on 2nd December 2022.
+This document is the Manual of Nemoh Software in version v3.0 Released on 2nd December 2022.
 It serves as a guide for using, installing and running the software.

-NEMOH in its original version is an open-source potential flow boundary element solver for computing first-order hydrodynamic coefficients in the frequency domain.
-NEMOH v3.0 includes the treatment of irregular frequencies, has an extended module to post-process the first-order hydrodynamic results, and compute complete Quadratic Transfer Functions (QTFs).
+Nemoh in its original version is an open-source potential flow boundary element solver for computing first-order hydrodynamic coefficients in the frequency domain.
+Nemoh v3.0 includes the treatment of irregular frequencies, has an extended module to post-process the first-order hydrodynamic results, and compute complete Quadratic Transfer Functions (QTFs).
-The new developments/extensions in this NEMOH v3.0 are summarised as follows.
+The new developments/extensions in this Nemoh v3.0 are summarised as follows.

 -  GNU General Public v3 license is used instead of Apache.